• by shibashake

 It is exactly behavior like this that makes 2-legs strange, incomprehensible, and untrustworthy.

-2-legs do not understand that if I wanted to, I could also use aversive techniques on them, and I am much better and more accurate at applying it than they will ever be.
+2-legs do not understand that if I wanted to, I could also use aversive techniques on them, and I am much better and more accurate at applying my bites than they will ever be.

 I am much better and more accurate at applying aversive techniques than 2-legs will ever be.
 Look at my teeth!